 Award recognizes 132 companies spanning 21 countries and five continents that embrace the correlation between ethical business practices, public trust and improved company performance.

-NEW YORK, NY – March 9, 2015 – The Ethisphere Institute, the global leader in defining and advancing the standards of ethical business practices, today announced the 2015 World’s Most Ethical Companies®.
+NEW YORK, NY – March 9, 2015 – Ethisphere, the global leader in defining and advancing the standards of ethical business practices, today announced the 2015 World’s Most Ethical Companies®.
 The latest list includes 132 companies representing more than 50 industries spanning 21 countries and five continents.

 The World’s Most Ethical Companies is a distinction that honors superior achievement in transparency, integrity, ethics and compliance.
 Honorees use ethics as a means to further define their industry leadership and embrace the connection by embedding their corporate values into everything they do, every employee they hire, and every partner they bring into their network to ensure they deliver long-term value to key stakeholders including customers, suppliers, regulators, and investors.